scottcrossen/ExpressionManager/README.md

 # Expression Manager

-A simple implementation of an expression manager
+A simple implementation of an expression manager to faciliate convereting between infix and postfix notation.

 ### Description